 Westop Sports Wooden Pickleball Paddle Set

 The budget beginner bundle includes 2 wood paddles, 4 balls, and a carrying bag that fits everything you need for a great day of Pickleball.
-They also offer a two set bundle option that includes 2 Sets- 4 Paddles | 8 Balls | 2 Bags.
+They also offer a two-set bundle option that includes 2 Sets- 4 Paddles | 8 Balls | 2 Bags.

-Budget Composite Paddle:
+Budget Graphite Paddle: Flybold

-As we mentioned in the beginning of the article, we mostly concentrated on wood paddles to keep keep under the $30 limit we set.
+As we mentioned at the beginning of the article, we mostly concentrated on wood paddles to keep under the $30 limit we set.
 It may seem like kind of an arbitrary number, but once you get above that it opens up a whole new range of intermediate paddles.
 But we wanted to give you at least one option that wasn’t wooden.
 So here it is:

 Diller Pickleball Paddle Review